-After creating an expense, click the wrench icon to optionally associate the expense to an amount of debt and the annual interest rate on that debt.
+After creating an Expense, click the wrench icon to optionally associate that expense to an amount of debt and the annual interest rate on that debt, as shown below:

-Each year a debt is not paid-off, the interest rate is applied to the debt amount at the beginning of the year.
+Each year a debt is not paid-off, it accrues interest against that debt at the beginning of the year.
 Even though this is a slightly "pessimistic" view of your debt situation, taking this approach ensures our calculations will not create false assumptions about when a debt will be fully paid-off.

 Not all debt is the same — when you pay-off debt such as the mortgage on your home or the loan on a rental property, you accrue significant equity, which OnTrajectory allows you to track and include in your financial life-plan.
 For more information on Home Equity, see the guide: Modeling Home Equity

-By default, this kind of debt is NOT included when using one of the "Debt Reduction Strategies", as discussed below.
-To include mortgage/equity debt, go to Menu / Settings / Calculation Options and select "Include Mortgage Debt in Debt Reduction".
+By default, this kind of debt is NOT included when employing one of the "Debt Reduction Strategies", as discussed below.
+To include mortgage/equity debt, go to Menu / Settings / Calculation Options and select "Include Mortgage Debt in Debt Reduction" — as shown below:

 You can leverage 2 popular "Debt Reduction Strategies" in OnTrajectory: Snowball or Avalanche.
 A Snowball strategy uses any excess cashflow to automatically pay-down existing debt with the lowest balance first.
 Once that debt is paid off, those funds are applied to the next highest debt, etc — untill all debt is paid off.

 Avalanche, on the other hand, focuses all available cashflow on the debt with the hightest interest rate first.
-Although in most situations, the avalanche method may save you slightly more in the long run, it is ofter preferable to employ the snowball method because you get a great feeling by paying off those smaller debts first!
+Although in most situations, the avalanche method may save you slightly more in the long run, pscychologically it's often preferable to employ snowball because you get a great feeling by paying off those smaller debts first!

 To experiment with these strategies, open the "Analyze and View" menu and select the option you wish to use, as shown below: